shafo01/my_portfolio/README.md

 ## Project
-This is my portfolio.
+This is a work in progress of my portfolio.
 I am showcasing my recent projects in web development.

 ## Acknowledgement